-FEMA EFFECTIVE FLOOD ZONE(S) FEMA PRELIMINARY FLOOD ZONE(S) (if applicable) This property is located in a Special Flood Hazard Area.
-This property is located in a Special Flood Hazard Area.
+FEMA EFFECTIVE FLOOD ZONE(S) FEMA PRELIMINARY FLOOD ZONE(S) (if applicable) No Flood Zones Present This property is located in an Area of Minimal Flood Hazard.
 FloodZone Notes Preliminary Flood Zone

 Flood Risk Disclosure Requirements

 The New Jersey law on flood risk notification, [P.L.
 2023, c.
 94](#), requires landlords and sellers of real property to make certain disclosures to prospective tenants and buyers concerning known and potential flood risks.
 When a subject parcel is located in the Special Flood Hazard Area (100-year or 1% annual chance floodplain) or the Moderate Flood Hazard Area (500-year or 1% annual chance floodplain), this information must be included in Flood Risk Notice and property condition disclosure forms.